 Can Drug Use Trigger Permanent Hair Loss?

-This condition is caused by increased levels of Dihysrotestosterone (DHT – the hormone that attacks the hair follicles causing slower growth and eventually stopping all growth) and, if left untreated, will lead to eventual baldness in men and significant all-over thinning of the hair in women.
-Approximately 80% and 50% of women will develop this condition at some point in their lives, whether or not they take recreational drugs, however using drugs can make this condition worse or make it start earlier than it would normally.
+This condition is caused by an inherited sensitivity to Dihysrotestosterone (DHT – the hormone that attacks the hair follicles causing slower growth and eventually stopping all growth at the top of the scalp from hairline to crown) and, if left untreated, can lead to eventual baldness in men and significant thinning of the hair in women.
+Approximately 80 per cent of men and 50 per cent of women will develop this condition at some point in their lives, whether or not they take recreational drugs, however using illegal drugs can make this condition worse or make it start earlier than it would normally.